The Five Misdeeds, Beatrice Alemagna, Topipittori 2014, detail. “In its folds hide all the memories.” One of her 29 books.

 I get it.
 I

 could have been her.
-Heck, she is me last night at Grandson’s house.
+Heck, she was me last night at Grandson’s house.

 So, I’m

-grateful for a capacity to listen to T and feel whatever comes up.
+grateful for the capacity to listen to Terry and feel whatever comes up.
 I realize that the ability to listen and sit with my feelings is directly related to my

 I remember listening to Pema Chödrön share what she notices in friends who